 Registration for personal devices is said to take 10 days, but registering a hotspot - including a home network - is more complicated, involving a set of documents and technological certifications.

-extended session of the Committee for communications, informational policy and freedom of speech in the media.
-The group discussed legislation introduced by prosecutors that would put controls on cyberspace and attempt to keep the web free of supposedly
+at an extended session of the Committee for communications, informational policy and freedom of speech in the media.
+The group discussed legislation introduced by prosecutors that would put controls on cyberspace and attempt to keep the web free

 Nearly all the speakers agreed that controls on the internet must be reinforced.